 And the list goes on: there are many more settings and configurations which should be managed by your customer without involving your support.

-Scale for All
+Multi Tenant SaaS Architecture: Scale for All

 The Pareto rule may apply here.
 In many B2B SaaS cases, especially when a product becomes enterprise-facing in one of its tiers — 20% of your customers will produce 80% of activity within your app.
 This brings two main challenges to the table:

-In other words, many of your customers will require an installation of your product in their cloud environment.
+In other words, many customers will require an installation of your product in their cloud environment.
 The multi-tenancy infrastructure that you’ve developed should accommodate the requirement to have some of the tenants installed on their cloud.

 Due to GDPR and other geo-related restrictions on data access and storage, you need to be quite flexible in the physical geo-location in which your customers’ data resides.
 Some customers will even need user-based granularity so they could choose which end-users’ data resides on which geo-location.